jesconstantine/front-end-exercise/README.md

 Implementation details
 ----------------------

-:heavy_check_mark: You can use any task runner you want.
+:heavy_check_mark: You can set your local environment up with any dev server/dependency manager/task runner that you want.

 :heavy_check_mark: You can use any library/framework/plugin you want.